-D320011 Wildfire Prevention Poster - Prepare a poster, no larger than 24 inches x 24 inches that promotes wildfire prevention strategies.
+Prepare a poster, no larger than 24 inches x 24 inches that promotes wildfire prevention strategies.
 Strategies articulated in the poster can include personal and/or land management actions.
 Attach a separate label on the back of the poster that includes the exhibitor's name and age.

 Supplemental information about wildfire prevention should be attached to the poster: e.g. frequency of wildfires in Nebraska/United States, financial costs of wildfires, environmental factors that contribute to wildfires, etc. to enhance educational value.
 Supplemental information will be an important factor in judging but should not exceed three printed pages of text.
-Cite sources of information windbreaks, fields, pastureland, CRP, public lands, community/municipal landscapes.
-The goal of this exhibit is for students to articulate conservation and sustainability bestpractices that can be implemented on a landscape, while addressing landowner and other stakeholder interests.
+Cite sources of information implemented on a landscape, while addressing landowner and other stakeholder interests.